Skip to Main Content

 Information literacy is the ability to know when information is needed and to be able to identify, locate and evaluate, and then legally and responsibly use and share that information.

-the planning step of the research process with the three stages of exploring the topic, finding keywords, and writing a research question.Your Research Journey Starts with a Good Topic
+the planning step of the research process with the three stages of exploring the topic, finding keywords, and writing a research question.Brainstorming and Background Research

 Before you can write any paper, you have to pick a topic.
 This can take many paths.
 Maybe the topic is assigned to you, or you can pick whatever topic you want.
 Either way, you can choose the topic that is interesting to you.